 Regional Growth Deals

-Regional Growth Deals are agreements between the Scottish Government, the UK Government and local government designed to bring about long-term strategic approaches to improving regional economies.
-Growth deals are delivered by regional partnerships between partners including local authorities, the private sector, education and skills providers, and our economic agencies.
-The aim of these collaborations is to drive inclusive economic growth.
+Regional Growth Deals, like the City Region Deals, are agreements between the Scottish Government, the UK Government and local government designed to bring about long-term strategic approaches to improving regional economies.
+Growth deals are delivered by regional partnerships led by authorities working with the private sector, education and skills providers, and our enterprise and skills agencies.
+The aim of these collaborations is to drive inclusive and sustainable economic growth.

 Ayrshire Growth Deal

 The Ayrshire Growth Deal was signed on November 2020 committing £103 million investment from both the Scottish Government and the UK Government.

 Regional partners will contribute an additional £45.5 million, bringing total investment to £251.5 million to deliver inclusive growth across Ayrshire.
 The deal has the potential to create over 7,000 new jobs and unlock £300 million of further investment from the private sector.

 Scottish Government investment includes £40 million for an economic infrastructure programme which includes innovative projects around engineering, manufacturing and digital automation as well as £30 million for an Aerospace and space programme and £18.5 million for tourism and regeneration.